CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 8

-What three problem does Git & Github solve?
+What three problems does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+It allows you to share code, make changes, and track changes.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You create a copy that saves to your personal github account which you can then clone to your computer to make changes to.

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+Cloning a repository saves a copy of the repo onto your personal computer so you can make changes to it in vscode or example.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+After you have pushed an edited piece of work to github you can create a pull request which alerts the owner of the target repository that you would like the changes you have made to be reviewed.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+The git history log allows you to see the repository's commit history.

 ## Question 13